 Stem cell transplantation for MS step by step in a German Study:

 - Physicians take some bone marrow stem cells from the iliac crest bone in the hip and keep the cells alive.
 It takes about 30 minutes to complete the procedure, and it is not particularly painful.

 - Stem cells are processed from the bone marrow in a state-of-the-art government approved laboratory.
 Both quality and quantity of the stem cells is measured.
 “These cells have the potential to transform into multiple types of cells and are capable of regenerating or repairing damaged tissue.”

-- While the German study did not mention this, it was a part of the procedure in the American study with the other steps being identical.
-They use chemotherapy to essentially wipe out your immune system.
+- While the German study did not mention this, it was a part of the procedure in the American study with the other steps being identical as they use chemotherapy to essentially wipe out your immune system first.

 - Next, they put the stem cells back into the body by lumbar puncture, which puts them into cerebrospinal fluid and transports them up the spinal canal to the brain.

-- These new stem cells no longer see the myelin as invader, so they do not attack the myelin sheath.
+- These new stem cells no longer see the myelin as an invader, so they do not attack the myelin sheath.

 - The body then can get to work healing any early-stage multiple sclerosis damage.

-In this study 50 patients with MS were treated and returned questionnaires.
+In the German study 50 patients with MS were treated and returned questionnaires.
 The mean age was 48 and the follow-up was 5 months later.
 The results were improvement in 25 patients, no disease progression in 18 patients, and natural progress of disease in only 7.

-In the American study 23 patients, all with early stage relapsing-remitting MS were treated.
-They have tried the procedure before in late stage MS and the results were not encouraging.
+In the American study of 23 patients, all with early stage relapsing-remitting MS were treated.
+They have tried the procedure before in the late stage of MS, and the results were not encouraging.
 After this procedure the group was followed for 3 years and 17 of them improved by at least 1 point on the disability scale and none got worse.

 Multiple Sclerosis Adult Stem Cell Therapy